greimela/splash-terminal/README.md

 Licensed under the Apache License, Version 2.0.

+## Acknowledgements

 This project is based on the [Splash!](https://github.com/dexie-space/splash) project, which provides the underlying decentralized network for sharing Chia offers.

-Some code in `src-tauri/src` is taken from splash and is licensed under the MIT license.